NxPKG/khulnasoft-docs/content/load-balancing/reference/migration-guides/health-monitor-notifications.md

 To find pools with existing notifications in the dashboard:

-1. Log into the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account and domain.
+1. Log into the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account and domain.
 2. Go to **Traffic** > **Load Balancing**.
 3. Click **Manage Pools**.
 4. On a pool, click **Edit**.